georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 Python documentation site has an
 [official argparse module tutorial](https://docs.python.org/3/howto/argparse.html).
 The `argparse` module was introducted in Python 3.4, which supersedes the `optparse` in Python2.
-The old Inkscape extensions use `optparse` module.
+The old Inkscape extensions before Inkscape 1.0 use `optparse` module.